The sample data for this study was taken from approximately 100 of our

 so by the fact that they are controlled by very complex computer software.

 I am old enough to remember manual transmissions.
-So I was sitting here
+I was sitting here reminiscing

-reminiscing about some of the cars I've had with manual transmissions,
+about some of the cars I've had with manual transmissions, and whether

-and whether I had ever experienced any of the problems that people have
+I had ever experienced any of the problems that people have with modern,

-with modern, computer-controlled transmissions.
-I can't remember a
+computer-controlled transmissions.
+I can't remember a one.
+Maybe I

-one.
-Maybe I was lucky.
-I do remember my 1969 BMW Bavaria, a six-cylinder
+was lucky.
+I do remember my 1969 BMW Bavaria, a six-cylinder sedan with

-sedan with a buttery smooth 5-speed transmission that I drove for eight
+a buttery smooth 5-speed transmission that I drove for eight years without

 Things have changed.
 Technology, much as I love it, has wrinkles and it